 A stately small tree with a formal pyramid shape, low maintenance, an excellent choice for home landscapes or boulevards; no one overwhelming ornamental feature but overall an excellent tree for landscape use

 Turkish Hazelnut has dark green foliage throughout the season.
 The crinkled round leaves turn yellow in fall.
 Neither the flowers nor the fruit are ornamentally significant.
-The rough gray bark is not particularly outstanding.

 Turkish Hazelnut is a deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting squirrels to your yard.
 It has no significant negative characteristics.